Raicuparta/nomai-vr/README.md

 - Extract the `Raicuparta.NomaiVR` directory to the `OWML/Mods` directory;
 - Run `OWML.Launcher.exe` to start the game.

+### Uninstall

+- Remove `Raicuparta.NomaiVR` from the Mod Manager or by deleting its files under `OWML/Mods`;
+- Check the game file integrity from Steam.

 ## Requirements

-- Version 1.0.7 of the game installed (both Epic and Steam are supported).
+- Version 1.10.0 of the game installed (both Epic and Steam are supported).
-- Echoes of the Eye DLC not supported, neither is any version of the game after 1.0.7;
+- Echoes of the Eye DLC is supported and fully playable, although not thoroughly tested;
 - A VR Headset;
 - VR controllers (not playable with a regular game controller);
 - A VR-Ready PC;
 - Steam and SteamVR installed (even if you have the Epic version);
-- For some people, it only works if SteamVR is already running before starting the game.
-For others, only when SteamVR is closed (SteamVR will open automatically).
-Try both and stick with what works for you;
 - Strong VR legs (both due to the nature of the game, and due to the glitchiness of this VR implementation).

 ## Comfort